 Appendix E – Issue Papers:

 Appendix E includes issue papers associated with SSAPs adopted through year end prior to publication of the Manual.
-Issue papers are used as the first step in developing new SSAPs and contain a recommended conclusion, discussion and relevant literature section.
-Issue papers DO NOT constitute an authoritative level of statutory accounting, as supported by the statutory hierarchy, and should only be used as reference material.
-Nevertheless, issue papers are important because they reference the history and discussion of a related SSAP.
-The “Relevant Statutory Accounting and GAAP Guidance” section of the issue paper contains excerpts of accounting guidance considered, but not necessarily adopted, by the Statutory Accounting Principles (E) Working Group (SAPWG) when forming the conclusions reached in the resultant SSAP.
+Issue papers are often used in developing new or revised SSAPs and in documenting the discussions and issues leading to the adoption of new statutory accounting concepts..
+Issue papers are captured in Level 5 of the statutory hierarchy and, as they are not typically updated after adoption, shall only be used and applied if they do not conflict with other sources of statutory guidance.
+SSAP clarifications, especially those non-contested, many times will not have a corresponding update to a related issue paper.
+Issue papers are important because they reference the history and discussion of a related SSAP.
+The “Relevant Statutory Accounting and GAAP Guidance” section of the issue paper may contain excerpts of accounting guidance considered, but not necessarily adopted, by the Statutory Accounting Principles (E) Working Group (SAPWG) when forming the conclusions reached in the resultant SSAP.
 Historical issue papers associated with SSAPs adopted prior to the current year are posted for public reference on the SAPWG web page at https://content.naic.org/cmte_e_app_sapwg.htm.

 NAIC Policy Statement on Maintenance of Statutory Accounting Principles